qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 CWYD is a part of a broader system called **Retrieval-Augmented Generation (RAG)**.

-RAG combines the power of search with the generative capabilities of language models.
+RAG combines three words, which depict the basic working of a RAG system:
-Here's how it works:

 - **Retrieval:** The system searches for relevant documents or document chunks to answer the question of the user.
-- **Augmentation:** The retrieved data is provided to the LLM, giving it real-world (live) information to generate a context-aware response.
+- **Augmentation:** The retrieved data is provided to the LLM, which should give it real-world (live) information to generate hopefully a context-aware response.
 - **Generation:** The LLM creates a response based on the retrieved information.

 This method ensures that your responses are **grounded in actual data**, rather than relying solely on the model’s internal knowledge.